*-Quantizations of Fourier-Mukai transforms: Generalities

-between the two categories of $\cD$-modules.
-The inverse equivalence is provided by $\cD_\qu{M}^{\qu{M}'}$.
 Note that the equivalence can be viewed as a version of `isomonodromic transformation': since $\qu{M}$ and $\qu{M}'$ are quantizations of the same manifold, they differ only `infinitesimally', and it is well known that the notion of a $\cD$-module is `topological' in the sense that it is invariant under infinitesimal deformations.

 We can now use the equivalence to pass between $\cD$-modules on different neutralized $\star$-quantizations of $M$.
 It is easy to see that